-Applied Materials, Inc. history, profile and corporate video
+Applied Materials, Inc. history, profile and history video

 Applied Materials, Inc. provides manufacturing equipment, services and software to the global semiconductor, flat panel display, solar photovoltaic and related industries.
 The company operates through four business segments: Silicon Systems Group, Applied Global Services, Display, and Energy and Environmental Solutions.
 The company was founded on November 10, 1967 and is headquartered in Santa Clara, CA.“

 Founded in 1967 by Michael A. McNeilly and others, Applied Materials went public in 1972.